hay/dataknead/README.md

 ```

 ### `add_loader(*loader*)`
 Add a new loader to the `Knead` instance.
-Read the section on [extending dataknead](#extending-dataknead) how to write your own loader.
+Read the section on [extending dataknead](#extending-dataknead) on how to write your own loader.

 ```python
 Knead.add_loader(YamlLoader)